C-C-Minetest-Server/rules/000 Rules of Rules.md

 ## 6. Appeal
 1. All players have the right to appeal.
-2. Moderators have the responsibility to review the given penalties on the first appeal of each case.
+2. Moderators have the responsibility to review the given penalties on the first appeal of each case that is given within 7 days from the date of giving penalties or moderator actions.
-3. Moderators have the right to review the given penalties at any time.
+3. Moderators have the right to review at any time.
-4. Moderators may change the given penalties after a review.
+4. Moderators may change the given penalties, or give another moderator action, after a review.
-5. Administrators have the final say on the given penalties.
+5. Administrators have the final say on the given penalties or moderator actions.